 Aguadilla Puerto Rico Travel Guide

 A rental car is recommended for all day trips from Aguadilla.
 It brings freedom to explore, stop at various points, and reach remote locations not served by public transport.
-For shorter trips to Rincón or Isabela, taxis or Uber work, but they are costlier for round trips or multiple stops.
+For shorter trips to Rincón or Isabela, taxis or Uber work, but they are costlier for return trips or multiple stops.
 They do not hold the same flexibility as a personal vehicle.

 Beyond Aguadilla's immediate coastline, the region holds further natural beauty and opportunities for outdoor experiences.

 Guajataca Forest (Quebradillas/Isabela), about 30 minutes east, has hiking trails, a historic railway tunnel (Tunnel de Guajataca), and views of the Guajataca River.
-Tres Hermanos Beach (Añasco), south of Aguadilla, is a large, calm beach ideal for families, part of a wildlife refuge.
+Tres Hermanos Beach (Añasco), south of Aguadilla, is a big, calm beach ideal for families, part of a wildlife refuge.

 Driving inland from Aguadilla towards Moca, San Sebastián, or Lares shows rural life, traditional homes, and agricultural landscapes, including coffee plantations.
 These drives contrast with the coast, showing an authentic view of island life.